opentelekomcloud/docs/SMN/SMN User Guide/HTTPHTTPS Message Format.md

 ### Format of HTTP/HTTPS Subscription Confirmation Messages

 After you add an HTTP/HTTPS endpoint, SMN sends a subscription confirmation message to the subscriber.
 The content of the subscription confirmation message contains JSON character strings.
-The subscriber needs to obtain the subscription URL (**subscribe\_url**) to confirm the subscription.
-Table 2 describes the JSON strings in detail.
+The subscriber needs to obtain the subscription URL (**subscribe\_url**) to confirm the subscription. <a href="#table2">Table 2 </a>describes the JSON strings in detail.

-**Table 2** Content of an HTTP/HTTPS subscription confirmation message
+<a name="table2">**Table 2** Content of an HTTP/HTTPS subscription confirmation message</a>
 <table>
 <tr>
 <th>Parameter</th>